-1. Adopt the World Health Organization air quality guidelines, including those for indoor air quality, as a minimum for national standards and invest in strong air quality monitoring systems
+Adopt the World Health Organization air quality guidelines, including those for indoor air quality, as a minimum for national standards and invest in strong air quality monitoring systems Comment [A4]: The respponsabilities are not the same for every one: a company producting toxic substances is far more responsible than a child exposed to it, that has no means of protecting itself or reducing pollution.
+The sentence should be changed, shared but differentiated responsibility.

-Comment [A1]: Please see our comments on this section in the full report below.